Resources By Topic

 For a selection of online resources and publications, including links to evidence-based programs, promising interventions, and evidence-based assessments, see the California Evidence-Based Clearinghouse and the NRCAC website.

 The National Children’s Alliance (NCA) sets accreditation standards for children’s advocacy centers (CACs) and state chapters to ensure all children receive consistent, evidence-informed interventions in response to abuse.
 A full description of the membership type and process for seeking accreditation can be found on the NCA website and in these NCA publications:

-WRCAC supports the NCA goal of 100% accredited coverage in each state and ensuring that every child has access to coordinated, quality services.
+WRCAC supports the NCA goal of 100% accredited coverage in each state and ensures every child can access coordinated, quality services.
 If you represent a center within the western region and need accreditation assistance:

 - Contact your state chapter (or WRCAC) for more information.
 You can find contact information for your state chapter by visiting Find a CAC and clicking on the relevant state.
 If you need to locate a CAC outside the western region, please visit NCA Member Directory.